-- Operating revenues were \$21.4 million, an increase from fiscal year 2022 of \$20.0 million, or 7.12%.
-This increase can be attributed to both the growth in customer base as well as the retail rate increases that were effective for fiscal year 2023.
-The following rate increases were effective for fiscal year 2023: water maintenance fee (3.0%), water volumetric rate (3.0%), sewer maintenance fee (3.0%), and sewer volumetric rate (3.0%).
-Total operating revenues (prior to year-end accruals/adjustments) exceeded budgeted projections by 6.75%. - Operating expenses, excluding depreciation, increased overall by \$1.7 million, or 17.41%, versus fiscal year 2022.
-Some of this increase in fiscal year 2023 can be attributed to operating in a higher inflation market.
-The three-year average growth rate for operating expenses, excluding depreciation, is 8.97%.
-The three-year average growth rates for each component of operating expenses, excluding depreciation, are as follows: Salaries & Wages -3.81%, Wholesale Water & Sewer Costs -15.92%, General & Administrative Expenses -6.60%.
+Operating revenues were \$23.8 million, an increase from fiscal year 2023 of \$2.3 million, or 10.92%.
+This increase can be attributed to both the growth in customer base as well as the retail rate increases that were effective for fiscal year 2024.
+The following rate increases were effective for fiscal year 2024: water maintenance fee (10.0%), water volumetric rate (3.0%), sewer maintenance fee (10.0%), and sewer volumetric rate (3.0%).
+Total operating revenues (prior to year-end accruals/adjustments) exceeded budgeted projections by 4.82%.

-- Operating income was \$6.0 million in fiscal year 2023, \$6.6 million for 2022 and \$5.8 million for 2021.
+- Operating expenses, excluding depreciation, increased overall by \$1.1 million, or 9.56%, versus fiscal year 2023.
+Some of this increase in fiscal year 2024 can be attributed to operating in a higher inflation market.
+The three-year average growth rate for operating expenses, excluding depreciation, is 9.97%.
+The three-year average growth rates for each component of operating expenses, excluding depreciation, are as follows: Salaries & Wages 8.17%, Wholesale Water & Sewer Costs 11.55%, General & Administrative Expenses 9.73%. - Operating income was \$6.9 million in fiscal year 2024, \$6.0 million for 2023 and \$6.6 million for 2022.
 The Commission continues to proactively monitor revenues and expenses through Budget vs. Actual reports that are generated and provided to managers for review monthly.
-This has allowed the Commission to recognize variances in revenues or expenses in a timely manner, which has resulted in consistent operating income ranging between \$5.8 and \$6.6 million over the last five fiscal years. - The Commission has experienced an average income before capital contributions of \$7.41 million over the most recent three-year period.
-The Commission realized a net income of \$8.69 million in fiscal year 2023 before capital contributions. - The Commission's total assets and deferred outflows of resources were \$215.8 million, \$201.0 million, and \$192.5 million for fiscal years 2023, 2022 and 2021, respectively.
-Liabilities and deferred inflows of resources were \$63.2 million, \$64.1 million, and \$65.6 million for fiscal years 2023, 2022 and 2021, respectively.
-Assets and deferred outflows exceeded liabilities and deferred inflows in the amount of \$152.6 million, \$136.8 million, and \$126.9 million in fiscal years 2023, 2022 and 2021, respectively.
+This has allowed the Commission to recognize variances in revenues or expenses in a timely manner, which has resulted in consistent operating income ranging between \$5.8 and \$7.3 million over the last five fiscal years. - The Commission has experienced an average income before capital contributions of \$9.49 million over the most recent three-year period.
+The Commission realized a net income of \$12.15 million in fiscal year 2024 before capital contributions.
+Both of these amounts are higher than in recent history.
+This can be attributed to several factors including: a growing customer base, slightly higher retail water & sewer rates, significantly elevated interest income due to the higher interest rate environment, a spike in Water and Sewer Capital Facilities Charges due to developer wanting to take advantage of the lower "tap fee" rates that were expiring at the end of fiscal year 2024, and \$746 thousand recognized as part of the American Rescue Plan Act (ARPA)/South Carolina Infrastructure Investment Program grant proceeds. - The Commission's total assets and deferred outflows of resources were \$233.0 million, \$215.8 million, and \$201.0 million for fiscal years 2024, 2023 and 2022, respectively.
+Liabilities and deferred inflows of resources were \$61.6 million, \$63.2 million, and \$64.1 million for fiscal years 2024, 2023 and 2022, respectively.
+Assets and deferred outflows exceeded liabilities and deferred inflows in the amount of \$171.4 million, \$152.6 million, and \$136.8 million in fiscal years 2024, 2023 and 2022, respectively.
 This is referred to in the financial statements as the Commission's "net position".
-During fiscal year 2023, total assets and deferred outflows of resources increased \$14.8 million and the Commission's net position increased \$15.8 million.
-Unrestricted net position was \$44.4 million. - During fiscal year 2023, the Commission increased in its water customer base by 599 active accounts, or 3.14%, and increased its sewer customer base by 453 active accounts, or 7.64%. - In fiscal year 2023, approximately 80.8% of wholesale water purchased was billed to the Commission's retail customers.
-Approximately 5.7% of wholesale water purchased was accounted for via system flushing/maintenance, leaving approximately 13.5% of wholesale water purchased considered "water loss".
+During fiscal year 2024, total assets and deferred outflows of resources increased \$17.2 million and the Commission's net position increased \$18.8 million.
+Unrestricted net position was \$47.0 million. - During fiscal year 2024, the Commission increased its water customer base by 688 active accounts, or 3.49%, and increased its sewer customer base by 403 active accounts, or 6.31%. - In fiscal year 2024, approximately 81.4% of wholesale water purchased was billed to the Commission's retail customers.
+Approximately 3.4% of wholesale water purchased was accounted for via system flushing/maintenance, leaving approximately 15.2% of wholesale water purchased considered "water loss".